How to properly bathe and clean your dog

 Trust a professional dog groomer

 If you’re looking to groom your dog as well, it is important to use the right dog grooming tools for maximum control.
-The Wahl Combination Dog Clipper and Trimmer Set features 10 attachments for taper control for varying depths of cutting and grooming in grades 1-8.
-Although, if you find it difficult to bathe and groom your dog, then dog groomers are a great solution!
+Although, if you find it difficult to bathe and groom your dog, then dog groomers are a great solution.
 They are trained in properly cleaning and bathing your dog, meaning they will use proper dog shampoo and bathing products and give them a good grooming too.